What Is Christianity?

 To be killed: People rejected the King so violently that they killed him by nailing him to a cross.
 But his death wasn't a mistake by God – it was a masterstroke.
 On the cross, Jesus was cut off from God’s friendship and goodness.
 He chose to experience hell – so that we don’t have to.
 The sinless King died to take the punishment sin deserves.
 Jesus was opening the way into his kingdom.

 To rise again: Three days after his execution, his tomb was found to be empty.
 Over the next few weeks many ate with Jesus.
 Dozens spoke with him.
 Hundreds saw him.
 Jesus the King could not be contained by death.
 He had risen!

 3. What does it mean for us?

 So, today, right now, Jesus is inviting people to come into his kingdom.
 He tells us to repent and believe the good news.
 Repent means to turn around, to live with Jesus in charge instead of ourselves.
 Believe means to trust that Jesus has done everything we need to give us a place in his kingdom.

 Living with Jesus as King isn't easy.
 His followers will be rejected, just as he was.
 But they also live a life of deep security, satisfaction, and joy, knowing God and his forgiveness, being helped by his Spirit, and looking forward to the King’s return, when he will finally establish his loving kingdom forever.
 Jesus offers all this to anyone and everyone who repents and believes.

 Find out more

-Please contact us and we will be happy to go through any questions you have.
+Please contact us to ask any questions.
+We'd love to discuss these with you!
 We regularly run Christianity Explored and Alpha courses which may be of interest.